mzmznasipadang/LearnAR/Readme.md

 <img src="https://img.shields.io/badge/swift-F54A2A?style=for-the-badge&logo=swift&logoColor=white" />

+#BetterLuckNextTime!
+Sadly my submission is rejected this year, but it won't stop me to continue learning Swift and SwiftUI.
+Don't stop me now!

 #About

 This is LearnAR, coded with SwiftUI designed to work for Swift Playground, run with MacOS 13.2 or with iPhone (Well I don't have iPad')